 Museum of East Anglian Life

-The Museum of East Anglian Life hosts special events such as the Steam and Grease day © Museum of East Anglican Life
+The Museum of East Anglian Life hosts special events such as the Steam and Grease Sunday © Museum of East Anglian Life

 The Museum of East Anglian life is located on a 75-acre site close to the town centre.
 The museum, or MEAL as it likes to call itself, wonderfully encapsulates all things rural East Anglia, with a range of reconstructed old buildings giving a historic perspective on traditional life in the region.
 These include windpumps and watermills as well as agricultural buildings.
 You’ll see displays of local trades and crafts like brewing and ropemaking as well as agricultural machinery and a collection of rare-breed animals such as Red Poll cattle and Suffolk Punch horses.
 MEAL stages special children’s activity days in summer that include egg hunts, pond dipping and Victorian days.